The hardest job to hire for is something you used to do. For me, as a real estate investor, there were two jobs that were hardest to give up.

 4. They’re compliant.

 I especially appreciate their emphasis on compliance when it comes to drawing up leases and screening tenants.
 I love that they screen for things like credit history, criminal background, evictions, and even Meghan’s Law (history of sex offenses).
-They also have to stay up-to-date on licensing requirements, local ordinances, and state laws and regulations.
+They also stay up to date on licensing requirements, local ordinances, and state laws and regulations.

 5. They handle my showings.